Made in Heaven: "Heaven for Everyone"

-"Too Much Love Will Kill You"
+Too Much Love Will Kill You

-"Too Much Love Will Kill You" was composed by May, Frank Musker and Elizabeth Lamers sometime between the sessions for A Kind of Magic and The Miracle.
-They wrote it in the US and Mercury sang on it.
-However, there were some problems with the companies representing publishing rights for Musker and Lamers so they could not release the song properly on The Miracle.
-The song even appears in the original track listing between "I Want It All" and "The Invisible Man", but was deleted.
-This is the only track on the Made in Heaven album which wasn't reworked by the remaining members of the band during 1993–1995 sessions, as it is the original 1989 mix prepared for The Miracle.
+"Too Much Love Will Kill You" was written by Brian May, Frank Musker, and Elizabeth Lamers sometime between the sessions for A Kind of Magic and The Miracle.
+The song was written in the United States, with Freddie Mercury singing lead vocals on the Queen recording.
+Due to disputes over the publishing rights held by companies representing Musker and Lamers, the band was unable to clear the song for release on The Miracle at the time.
+It nonetheless appeared in the album's original proposed track listing, sequenced between "I Want It All" and "The Invisible Man", before being dropped.
+As a result, it is the only track on Made in Heaven that was not reworked or re-recorded by the surviving band members during the 1993–1995 sessions; the version used is the original 1989 mix intended for The Miracle.

-At The Freddie Mercury Tribute Concert, May played the song on piano and sang it for the first time in public and then released it as part of his solo album Back to the Light.
-Its arrangement differs to the Queen version, featuring acoustic guitar solo and no drums.
-However May played this track live with his touring band in 1992–1993 using an arrangement similar to the original Queen version.
-The song was awarded Best Song Musically and Lyrically at the 1997 Novello Awards.
+May first performed the song publicly at The Freddie Mercury Tribute Concert in 1992, playing piano and singing lead vocals himself.
+He subsequently included a solo version on his album Back to the Light (1992), arranged differently from the Queen recording, with an acoustic guitar solo and no drums.
+Despite this stripped-back studio version, May performed the song live with his touring band during 1992–1993 in an arrangement closer to Queen's original.
+The song won Best Song Musically and Lyrically at the 1997 Ivor Novello Awards.

-This song was also performed by Queen and Luciano Pavarotti in 2003, with Pavarotti singing the latter parts of the verses in Italian.
+In 2003, the song was performed by Queen with Luciano Pavarotti, with Pavarotti singing the latter parts of the verses in Italian.

 "You Don't Fool Me"

 "You Don't Fool Me" was one of the last tracks recorded for Made in Heaven.
-May has explained on his website that producer David Richards more or less created the framework of the song single-handedly, building from bits of lyrics recorded just before Mercury's death.
-May has said that before Richards' work, there was no song to speak of.
+May has explained on his website that producer David Richards more or less created the framework of the song single-handedly, building from unfinished musical ideas and fragments recorded with Mercury's vocals in May 1991 before his death.
+May has said that before Richards' work, there was no full song to speak of.
 However, after Richards edited and mixed the song (including a bit of harmonies recorded for "A Winter's Tale") he presented it to the band.
 May, Taylor and Deacon then added their instruments and backing vocals and were surprised to end up with a finished song that had begun as nothing.
 The style of the song is reminiscent of their 1982 album Hot Space, and a comment over that featured on their Greatest Hits III album.